openstack/kolla/docs/ansible-deployment.md

     ansible-playbook -i inventory/all-in-one -e @/etc/kolla/defaults.yml -e @/etc/kolla/globals.yml -e @/etc/kolla/passwords.yml site.yml --tags rabbitmq
     ansible-playbook -i inventory/all-in-one -e @/etc/kolla/defaults.yml -e @/etc/kolla/globals.yml -e @/etc/kolla/passwords.yml site.yml --tags rabbitmq,mariadb

+Finally, you can view ./kolla/tools/openrc-example for an example of an openrc you can use with your environment.
+If you wish you may also run the following command to initiate your environment with an glance image and neutron networks.

+    cd ./kolla/tools
+    ./init-runonce

 Further Reading
 ---------------